Mirth to all Dwellers of Creation, the Milky Way Galaxy, Our Sun & Planet Earth!

 2018:

-I only freestyle dance, but entered a hip-hop competition because there are no "open" (all ages) freestyle competitions in South Africa, but I felt that I needed to get over some huge stage fright because I've been desiring to do something on stage for many, many years...
+I only freestyle dance, but entered a local hip-hop competition, because I felt that I needed to get over this type of stage fright - I've been desiring to do something on stage for many, many years...

 August 2016: